emmetfrancis/phagocyticSpreading/README.md

 # phagocyticSpreading
-This code is updated to run from a MATLAB App - SpreadGUI_App.mlapp
+This code is updated to run from a MATLAB App - SpreadGUI_App.mlapp.
+The whole app can be installed using the uploaded installer - phagocyticSpreading.mlappinstall

 It is supported by many different functions.
 The main function to solve for spreading over time is spreadCellCalcFEM_new.mat.